-1. From the Define menu, select Project description to surface the DESCRIPTION folder...
+- 1. From the Define menu, select Project description to surface the DESCRIPTION folder... - Input the project information and select ENGLISH units along with the ACI code.
+Notice how the current date and time is displayed by default.

 - Input the project information and select ENGLISH units along with the ACI code.
 Notice how the current date and time is displayed by default. - 2.
-From the Define menu, select Grid, or simply click on the surface the respective folder...
+From the Define menu, select Grid, or simply click on the tab to surface the respective folder. - Double-click on the GENERATE option in the ITEM LISTING AREA to have the program surface the following...